 In a single day, a person sees thousands of objects.
 Ownership has a major influence on how these objects are perceived and interacted with.
 Conflict and debate over ownership has been known to incite both school-yard fights and international wars!
 Despite its clear importance, ownership has been a neglected topic in developmental psychology.

 In my work, I examine the content of preschoolers' theories of ownership.
-I show that young children have rich intuitions about ownership (Nancekivell & Friedman, 2017, 2014a, 2014b; Nancekivell, Van de Vondervoort, & Friedman, 2013).
+I show that young children have rich intuitions about ownership (Nancekivell & Friedman, 2017, 2014a, 2014b; Nancekivell, Van de Vondervoort, & Friedman, 2013; Nancekivell, Friedman, & Gelman, in press).
 They recognize how property is acquired (Nancekivell & Friedman, 2014), and appreciate how ownership rights affect object use (Nancekivell & Friedman, 2014).
 For example, I show that by 4-years-old children appreciate that investment leads to owning, and that people are generally restricted from using others' objects.
-In ongoing work, I am exploring how our theories of ownership influence our behavior towards and the categorization of others.
+I am currently exploring how ownership influences what children can learn about others.

 Intuitive Theories at the Museum